Avaiga/taipy-getting-started/step_10/ReadMe.md

 |>
 ```

-- [layout](https://docs.taipy.io/manuals/gui/viselements/layout/): creates invisible columns where you can put your texts and visual elements.
-Columns parameter will indicate the width and number of columns.
-Here, we have three columns of the same width.
+- [layout](https://docs.taipy.io/manuals/gui/viselements/layout/): creates invisible columns where you can put your texts and visual elements. `columns` parameter indicates the width and number of columns.
+Here, we create three columns of the same width.

 ```
 <|layout|columns=1 1 1|